AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 #### Step 5: Pointing the Device to Publish Instance in the Admin Panel {#step-pointing-the-device-to-publish-instance-in-the-admin-panel}

 1. View the admin UI from the Screens player, long press the top-left corner so you can open the Admin menu, on your touch enabled AEM Screens player, or by using a mouse.
-1. Select the **Configuration** option from the side panel.
+1. Click the **Configuration** option from the side panel.
 1. Change Author instance to Publish instance in **Server**.

 View the changes in your AEM Screens player.

 Alternatively, you can also update/edit the server URL from the device management console using the following steps:

-1. Navigate to your AEM Screens project and select the **Devices** folder.
+1. Navigate to your AEM Screens project and click the **Devices** folder.
-1. Select **Device Manager** from the action bar.
+1. Click **Device Manager** from the action bar.
-1. Select the device and select **Edit server URL** from the action bar, as shown in the figure below and your changes become propagated to the AEM Screens player.
+1. Click the device and click **Edit server URL** from the action bar, as shown in the figure below and your changes become propagated to the AEM Screens player.

 ![screen_shot_2019-02-07at31028pm](assets/screen_shot_2019-02-07at31028pm.png)